What Is Firmographic Data?

 Native CRM integrations

-Data accuracy and freshness
+Data Accuracy and Freshness

 Key considerations:

-Transparency about data sources
+Transparency about data sources and refresh cadence

-Coverage and depth
+Coverage and Depth

 Key considerations:

-Companies and contacts matching your ICP
+Companies and contacts matching your ICP criteria

 Geographic coverage including international markets

-Industry depth with detailed classifications
+Industry depth with granular sub-classifications

-Company size distribution across segments
+Company size distribution across your target segments

-Integration capabilities
+Integration Capabilities

 Key considerations: